RyanForward/RyanForward/README.md

 📠 2021: creation of a script that automatically quoted time modifications in vehicle harnesses produced by Aptiv \
 🧏‍♀️ 2022: developer in a LIBRAS bank to be used as a study base at Unifei \
 🌱 2023: participation in the creation of software that automatically adjusts the condition of smart greenhouses, such as adjusting temperature, humidity, and brightness (Networks II project)
+🌱 2024: extension of the project about a smart greenhouse of 2023, applying distributed systems to allow the control of this greenhouse from anywhere in the world (Distributed Systems project)

 ##